eternakk/eternia/docs/developer_onboarding.md

 - [Event System Documentation](event_system.md): Documentation for the event system.
 - [Governor Documentation](governor.md): Documentation for the AlignmentGovernor component.
 - [Governor Events Documentation](governor_events.md): Documentation for the governor events system.
+- [UI Architecture Documentation](ui_architecture.md): Documentation for the UI architecture.
+- [UI Components Documentation](ui_components.md): Documentation for the UI components.
+- [Running the Server and UI](running_the_server.md): Instructions for running the server and UI.

 ## Getting Help